 Machine Learning in Cyber Security: Fraud Detection

 With security threats on the rise, machine learning has become increasingly significant in this domain.
-Moreover, as hackers continue to develop new ways to bypass existing security mechanisms, new ML techniques will have to be developed and deployed to stay ahead of them.
+Moreover, as hackers continue to develop new ways to bypass existing security protocols, new ML techniques will have to be developed & deployed to stay ahead of them.

-Owing to their ability to quickly process months-worth of data, machine learning algorithms have proven to be useful for detecting cyber threats.
-In a nutshell, they use this information to establish a baseline and flag any deviations from the norm to predict potential threats and breaches, which can then confirmed upon further investigation.
+Owing to their ability to quickly process big data, machine learning algorithms have proven to be useful for detecting cyber threats.
+In a nutshell, they use this information to establish a baseline and flag any deviations from the norm to predict potential threats and breaches, which can then be confirmed upon further investigation.

-This is especially helpful for identifying suspicious account behavior and detecting fraudulent transactions.
+This is especially helpful in identifying suspicious account behaviors and detecting fraudulent transactions.
 If a transaction gets flagged as fraudulent to a high enough probability, ML techniques can even block it before it completes.

 Marketers around the world are already putting Machine Learning to good use to improve their marketing campaigns, boost sales, and drive engagement by enhancing the customer experience.
 Netflix saved $1 billion in 2017 by using machine learning to make personalized recommendations.